 Gravity and Galaxies (1.5 hours):

-Students are captivated as they witness the birth of a solar system through the virtual lens of the planetarium.
-Immersive visualizations enable them to instinctively understand the role of gravity in forming our solar system from a disk of dust and gas.
-Students absorb key concepts such as how the phenomenal force called gravity is the “super glue” of the universe, holding objects in orbit as well as continuing to give birth to new stars and solar systems in our ever-expanding universe.
-This exploration continues as our virtual space ship transports students from our little blue marble throughout the solar system, into the Milky Way, and out of our galaxy to view some of the billions of galaxies in the universe – talk about feeling insignificant!
-This exploration includes the show Black Holes which explores these voracious gravity wells and their vital role in galaxy formation.
-The experience concludes with a short tour of the night sky as we turn our imaginations to what else might be out there.
-NGSS Disciplinary Core Ideas: ESS1.A, ESS1.B, ESS2.A, PS2.A, PS2.B, PS3.B, PS3.C
+Students are captivated as they witness the birth of the solar system through the virtual lens of the planetarium.
+Immersive visualizations enable them to understand the role of gravity in forming our solar system from a disk of dust and gas.
+Students absorb key concepts such as how the phenomenal force called gravity is the “super glue” of the universe, holding objects in orbit from the planetary scale of the Earth, to the solar system, to the galactic scale.
+This exploration transports students from our little blue marble throughout the solar system, into the Milky Way, and out of our galaxy to view some of the billions of galaxies in the universe – talk about feeling insignificant!
+This field experience includes the show *Black Holes, which explores these voracious gravity wells and their vital role in galaxy formation.
+The experience concludes with a short tour of the night sky.
+NGSS Disciplinary Core Ideas: ESS1.A, ESS1.B, PS2.B, PS3.C

 Moon Phases and Scale of the Solar System (1.5 hours):